 For an answer to the question, please see the following excerpt from our FAQ page.

-Single-use beverage packaging subject to deposit refers to sealed or largely sealed packaging (e.g. not coffee cups with a to-go lid) with a volume of between 0.1 and 3.0 litres that is reusable packaging (cf. 'What is reusable packaging?').
+Single-use beverage packaging subject to deposit refers to sealed or largely sealed packaging (e.g. not coffee cups with a to-go lid) for liquid foodstuffs (section 3 (2) VerpackG), which is not defined as reusable packaging (cf. 5.1 'What is reusable packaging?').

-(1) The packaging is not explicitly exempt from the deposit requirement due to its design.
-Exemptions from the deposit requirement insofar apply exhaustively to square, gable-top or cylindrical beverage cartons, or tubular bags for beverages made from polyethylene, or foil stand-up pouches.
+(2) Certain single-use beverage packaging is expressly exempt from the deposit obligation due to its design.
+Exemptions apply exhaustively to square, gable-top or cylindrical beverage cartons, or tubular bags for beverages made from polyethylene, or foil stand-up pouches.

-(3) The packaging is not an export packaging, i.e. it can be documented that its purpose is not solely to be handed over to final consumers abroad.
+(4) The exemption from the deposit obligation also applies to single-use beverage packaging for which it can be documented that its sole purpose is to be handed over to final consumers outside of Germany (exports).

-However, grouped packaging and retail packaging with a bundling function may be subject to system participation, even if the single-use beverage packaging subject to deposit itself is not.
+However, grouped packaging and retail packaging with a bundling function may be subject to system participation, even if the single-use beverage packaging subject to deposit covered itself is not.
 This includes, for example, bundling foil, trays, cartons, and bottle crates / bottle carriers (cf. 'When is packaging considered to 'typically' accumulate as waste with private final consumers?').
 However, such packaging itself may be defined as reusable packaging (e.g. bottle crates), provided it fulfils the respective requirements (cf. 'What is reusable packaging?').